Armael/i3-assistant/README.md

 # i3-assistant

-A small collection of tools to interact with i3
+A small collection of tools to interact with i3, using [ocaml-i3ipc](https://github.com/Armael/ocaml-i3ipc).

 - **listen**: listen and print keyboard events
 - **workspaces_allocator**: reacts to a keybind (mod4-dollar by default) and